gretatuckute/ClosedLoop/README.md

 1) ‘stable’ (recording of EEG data for training of the decoding classifier)
 2) ‘train’ (training of the decoding classifier)
 3) ‘feedback’ (preprocessing and classification of EEG data for neurofeedback)

+## realtimeFunctions.py
+Functions for working with real-time EEG data in Python:
+Standardizing, scaling, artefact correction (SSP projection), preprocessing, classification.
+The functions are called in *runClosedLoop.py*.

+## streamFunctions.py
+Functions for finding the EEG stream and the experimental stream containing markers (trigger points for stimuli onset, from experimental script: *experimentFunctions.py*), saving data, writing log files and changing system states for the neurofeedback system.
+The functions are called in *runClosedLoop.py*.

 ## runSystem.py
 *runSystem.py* starts the experimental script.
 As explained in **Experimental paradigm**, the paradigm consists of behavioral days (day 1 and 3), and a neurofeedback day (day 2).